 - Sustainability Lead: We have a Sustainability Lead within our team who will help us keep sustainability top of mind moving forward.

 - Carbon footprint: We have downsized to a smaller office, a first step in our efforts to reduce our footprint.

 - Sustainable Business Network: We have joined the Sustainable Business Network, a national movement, redesigning the way we work, to accelerate the transition to an equitable, low carbon, regenerative circular economy.

-- Workplan: We will integrate the SDGs into our workplan for the new financial year which will ensure we remain focused and on track.
+- Strategic Plan & workplan: We have integrated the SDGs into our new strategic plan and our annual workplan, which will ensure we remain focused and on track.